yo76801/hello-world/README.md

 # hello-world
 Learning about GitHub
-Learning how to branch off them commit back to this thing
+Learning how to branch off then commit back to this thing